Graphical view on linear extensions of finite posets: Introduction

 To offer global perspective on alternative descriptions of finite posets, two other views on them are discussed in the end of the paper.
 In fact, these are special instances of alternative anti-isomorphic views on {\em preposets\/} on $N$, which are transitive and reflexive binary relations on~$N$.
 The geometric approach is to associate a poset on $N$ with a particular full-dimensional polyhedral cone in ${\dv R}^{N}$, named the {\em braid cone\/}; this relates to \cite[\S\,3.4]{PRW08}.
 The other interpretation is combinatorial, in terms of certain rings of subsets of $N$, we name (finite) {\em topologies\/}; this relates to well-known Birkhoff's representation theorem for finite distributive lattices \cite[\S\,III.3]{Bir95}.
-Both interpretations are presented by means of Galois connections.
+Both interpretations are presented by means of (order-reversing) Galois connections.

 The structure of the paper is as follows.
-In Section~\ref{sec.tutorial} particular lattice-theoretical tools are recalled for reader's convenience, while, in Section~\ref{sec.preli-other}, (most of the) specific concepts of the present paper are introduced.
+In Section~\ref{sec.tutorial} particular lattice-theoretical tools are recalled for the reader's convenience, while, in Section~\ref{sec.preli-other}, (most of the) specific concepts of the present paper are introduced.
 In Section~\ref{sec.linear-extensions} we establish formally the correspondence between posets on $N$ and their linear extensions.
-Main results are presented in Section~\ref{sec.main-results}.
-Section~\ref{sec.other-views} contains remarks on two other cryptomorphic views of finite posets and conclusions.
+The main results are presented in Section~\ref{sec.main-results}.
+Section~\ref{sec.other-views} contains remarks on two other cryptomorphic views on finite posets and conclusions.
+The proofs of most results were moved to the Appendix to make the paper smoothly readable.